HOW YOU WERE SELECTED FOR MEMBERSHIP

 The club is chartered by Rotary International (RI) which requires that we adopt the standard Constitution for Rotary Clubs, insuring clubs are similarly structured.
 Each club adopts its own unique By-laws; ours closely follow the model drafted by RI.

 Our Vashon Island club is informal and fun, and has a reputation for a strong and active membership, unique and meaningful service projects, and ambitious undertakings.
 The dress code is typical Vashon, but unlike that casual style, our meetings are on-schedule, efficient and to-the-point.
-Members refrain from overtly promoting their businesses, yet we recognize everyone’s vocations, endeavors and other volunteer projects.
 Personal announcements are held for “Happy Bucks” and club business is conducted in the portion of the weekly meeting just prior to the speaker, or at board meetings.
 The President should be made aware of club-related announcements just prior to each meeting.

 We have a Vashon source for reasonably priced embroidered Rotary logos that can be put on jackets, hats, etc. Many of us wear these when we do service projects or represent Rotary to the community.